da-penguin-guy/Virgil/README.md

 ## Message Details

 ### ParameterCommand
-Sent by master to slave to update parameters.
+Sent by server to client to update parameters.
 - **Protocol**: UDP
 - **Content**: Only includes parameters being changed
-- **Target**: Specific slave device
+- **Target**: Specific client device

 ### StatusUpdate
-Sent by slave devices to all masters when parameters change or for real-time monitoring.
+Sent by client devices to all servers when parameters change or for real-time monitoring.
 - **Protocol**: Multicast UDP
 - **Content**: All values for affected channels
 - **Trigger**: Sent automatically when parameters change or every 500ms for continuous parameters (e.g., audioLevel, rfLevel, batteryLevel)